-Thanksgiving is also a time where people gather to celebrate another kind of story, one that reflects on an iconic voyage of settlers arriving to America on the Mayflower.
-For such an amazing story, you need an equally rivaling wine – and I found just the one.
-Red Schooner is my pick for the best Thanksgiving wine, not only because of its flavor but because the grapes have a voyage of their own, crossing continents from their origin in pursuit of becoming something great.
+Thanksgiving is also a time where people commemorate another kind of story, one that reflects on an iconic voyage of settlers arriving to America on the Mayflower.
+For such an amazing journey, you need an equally rivaling wine – and I found just the one.